 Applications for this phase are now closed.

 Green Homes Grant Local Authority Delivery - Sustainable Warmth 2022-2023

-The Sustainable Warmth Fund is a government fund led by Devon County Council.
-It brings together two fuel poverty schemes: Local Authority Delivery Phase 3 (to support low-income households heated by mains gas) and Home Upgrade Grant Phase 1 (to support low-income households with homes off-gas grid).
+The Sustainable Warmth Fund is a government fund which brings together two fuel poverty schemes: Local Authority Delivery Phase 3 (to support low-income households heated by mains gas) and Home Upgrade Grant Phase 1 (to support low-income households with homes off-gas grid).